 We are intensely focused on continuing to grow our customer base.
-We have invested and expect to continue to invest, heavily in our sales and marketing efforts and developer community outreach, which are critical to driving customer acquisition.
-As of January 31, 2021, we had over 24,800 customers across a wide range of industries and in over 100 countries, compared to over 17,000 customers and over 13,400 customers as of January 31, 2020 and 2019, respectively.
-All affiliated entities are counted as a single customer.
+We have invested, and expect to continue to invest, in our sales and marketing efforts and developer community outreach, which are critical to driving customer acquisition.
+As of January 31, 2024, we had over 47,800 customers across a wide range of industries and in over 100 countries, compared to over 40,800 customers and over 33,000 customers as of January 31, 2023 and 2022, respectively.
+All affiliated entities are counted as a single customer and our definition of "customer" excludes users of our free offerings.